mcr/ipsecme-ikev2-sa-ts-payloads/draft-kampati-ipsecme-ikev2-sa-ts-payloads-opt.md

 Security Parameter Index (SPI) for the new IKE SA.
 It omits the SA payload.

-The responder of an optimized rekey request performs the same process.
-It includes the OPTIMIZED_REKEY notify with its new IKE SPI and omits the SA payload.
+The responder of an optimized rekey request replies with an included OPTIMIZED_REKEY notify with its new IKE SPI and also omits the SA payload.

-Both parties send Nonce and KE payloads just as they would do for a regular IKE SA rekey.
+Both parties send their nonce and KE payloads just as they would do for a regular IKE SA rekey.

+Using the old SPI from the IKE header and the two new SPIs respectively from the initiator and responder's OPTIMIZED_REKEY payloads, both parties can perform the IKE SA rekey operation.

 The CREATE_CHILD_SA message exchange in this case is shown below:

 ~~~~
 Initiator                      Responder
 --------------------------------------------------------------------
-HDR, SK {N(OPTIMIZED_REKEY),
+HDR, SK {N(OPTIMIZED_REKEY, newSPIi),
          Ni, KEi} -->
-                              <-- HDR, SK {N(OPTIMIZED_REKEY),
+                           <-- HDR, SK {N(OPTIMIZED_REKEY, newSPIr),
                                         Nr, KEr}
 ~~~~

 # Optimized Rekey of Child SAs